• Wed. Nov 12th, 2025

 REDUCING COSTS

-A challenging reality of higher living costs for most residents has prompted some to adopt smarter financial habits.
-This new way of managing household budgets has enabled several Cypriot residents to navigate difficult financial times.
+The challenging reality of higher living costs for most Cypriot residents has prompted some to adopt smarter financial habits.
+This new way of managing household budgets has enabled several of them to navigate the current financial difficulties.

 Some of these proactive steps to reduce overall costs are listed below